League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - **Disable warning messages:** If checked this setting will disable all the warnings generate from the loading of the triggers.
 Is useful to let this disabled when you are developing your trigger.
 - **Enable multiple trigger search:** If enabled this setting will registered not just the first, but all the trigger with the same name and id if they pass the filter, is enabled by default for retrocompatibility
 - **Enable rendering of trigger with html on journal:** If enable will parse the syntax structure of the trigger and show a empty href html on the rendered sheet of the journal
-- **Disable all trigger for hidden element:** If enabled this setting will disable by default all trigger for all placeable objects with the 'Toogle Visibility state' set to true like 'Token','Drawing',ecc.
+- **Disable all trigger for hidden element:** If enabled this setting will disable by default all trigger for all placeable objects with the 'Toogle Visibility state' set to hidden/invisible like 'Token','Drawing',ecc.
 NOTE if on teh event link you have set explicity a `onlyIfHidden`, `onlyIfUnHidden` they have priority to this.

 # Details